madjugglers/pattern-book/01_maj_pattern_book.md

 And follow the leader!

 **MAJ timing:** We estimate 0.9 seconds per right hand beat for no-extra-club passing.
-This is a little slower than most North American sites and a little faster than some European sites!
+This is a little slower than at most North American sites and a little faster than at some European sites!

 ### Leads